 Her first collegiate coaching victory came on September 2, 2017, with a 3-1 win over Shorter University, her first Great Midwest Athletic Conference win followed days later, September 6th, against Kentucky Wesleyan College and her first home victory came against Sewanee on September 9th, all within a week’s timeframe.

 Her Trojans enjoyed another three-game winning streak in mid-October outscoring Lake Eric College, Davis & Elkins College and Alderson Broaddus University by a combined score of 8-2.

-Fenix’s first season as head coach came to an end in the Great Midwest quarterfinals against Walsh, 2-0.
-Fenix coached Hannah Barney and Sophia Callis to G-MAC first team honors as well as Diana Corzine to the second team.
+Fenix’s first season as a head coach came to an end in the Great Midwest quarterfinals against Walsh, 2-0.
+Fenix coached Hannah Barney and Sophia Callis to G-MAC first-team honors as well as Diana Corzine to the second team.

 Fenix follows Mark Foster, Brett Armstrong, Mark Champion and Stan Herod as the Trojans head coach.

 Prior to arriving at Trevecca, Fenix assisted at Lipscomb University.
 While coaching with Kevin O'Brien at Lipscomb University, Fenix assisted the Bisons with historic results.